nexiality/documentation/_includes/_polymatcher.md

   </li>
   <li>
   <b><code>EXACT:</code></b>: Use this to perform exact text matching, i.e. equality matching.
 In most cases, this is
-  not required as the absence of any special keyword almost always means the "<em>is this the same as that?</em>" test.
+  not required as the absence of any special keyword almost always means the "<i>is this the same as that?</i>" test.
   However in some special cases such as <a href="../commands/base/assertMatch(text,regex)">base »
   <code>assertMatch(text,regex)</code></a>, one may use this <code>EXACT:</code> syntax to indicate match by equality
   instead of regular expression.